daveprowse/tac-live/lab-03/03-instructions.md

 - Verify the infrastructure at the AWS console.
 - Analyze the "state" file.
 This is called "terraform.tfstate".

-> Note: The state file represents a source of truth for the resources that were provisioned with Terraform.
+30 minutes

+> Note: the resource names are collectively known as “addresses”, e.g. aws_instance.web_server

+**BEST PRACTICE**: Always use `terraform plan`

 - Destroy the infrastructure with the `terraform destroy` command.
 - Analyze the "state" file once more and identify the changes.
 Notice that a new file named "terraform.tfstate.backup" has been created.
 Analyze that as well.

 > NOTE: Remember to use free tier versions of virtual machines (such as t2.micro) and to destroy them when you are finished testing so that you don't get charged anymore than necessary.
 Most of these labs should result in a minimal charge, or no charge if run properly.

 > NOTE: You might also be interested in linting programs such as TFlint: https://github.com/terraform-linters/tflint

 ---